Everything you've always wanted to know about

 When joining our dance classes, note that our OUT to Dance

-studio locations, West Roxbury and Roslindale, are within twenty
+studio locations, West Roxbury and Roslindale, MA, are within twenty

 minutes of downtown Boston, Dorchester, Jamaica Plain, Hyde Park,

 Brighton, Allston, Brookline, Roxbury, Newton, Chestnut Hill, Dedham, Norwood,

 Needham, Westwood, Milton and Quincy; and within 25 to 35 minutes

 Braintree, Brockton, Stoughton, Canton, Foxboro, Weymouth and

 surrounding towns.
 We are within one hour of Central Mass., Rhode Island and southern New Hampshire.